Please note - this is a site of historical record and does not contain current service information

 Further revisions followed on 7th March 1988 with routes S and T to Highcliffe added, and the E extended to Burton.
 More growth on 6th June 1988 included the introduction of S&R Buses routes V and W with full sized single-deckers (using nine ex-Midland Red North Leyland Nationals) and minibus route K was extended from Poole to Wimborne.
 The minibus fleet at this time numbered forty-nine: nine Ford Transit / Carlyle (the original vehicles for start of operations in 1986, all others mentioned hereafter were acquired in 1987), twenty Sherpa / Dormobile, fourteen Sherpa / Carlyle and six Sherpa / Optare.

 Retrenchment started on 19th September 1988 with the withdrawal of minibus services A and G (Town Tracker had ceased running on the 10th).
 Both of the S&R Buses routes ceased on 2nd October and minibus operations continued for only a few months longer until final closedown and withdrawal of all services on 3rd December 1988.
-(The coaching side of the parent company continued for a little longer but the loss of National Express contracts at the end of April 1989 led to the closure of the Shamrock & Rambler business.
-In September 1988 the coaching fleet had numbered forty-five).
+The coaching side of the parent company continued for a little longer but the loss of National Express contracts at the end of April, and a decline in the local day excursion trade as more holidaymakers came by car, led to the closure of the Shamrock & Rambler business on 29th April 1989.
+In September 1988 the coaching fleet had numbered forty-five.

 In part substitution Bournemouth Transport introduced five 'Yellow Flyer' minibus routes from 5th December 1988.
 Focused largely like Charlie's Cars on the Hampshire Centre they were to prove to have an operating life of only nine months, finishing at the beginning of September 1989.
 Routes 36 and 37 covered Charlie's Cars route B, the 39 covered the C whilst the 41 and 43 covered parts of the A and K.